 - Interpreters Used in the Courtroom

-- Providing Interpreters in the Courtroom In the Pima County Consolidated Justice Court, interpreters will be provided at no cost to court customers who need such assistance for litigants, witnesses and victims in criminal, civil and domestic violence hearings.
+- Providing Interpreters in the Courtroom In the Pima County Consolidated Justice Court, interpreters will be provided at no cost to LEP court customers including witnesses, victims and parent or guardians.

-- Determining the Need for an Interpreter in the Courtroom There are various ways that the Pima County Consolidated Justice Court will determine whether a LEP court customer needs an interpreter for a court hearing.
-First, through sign age displayed throughout the court building indicating interpreter services are available, the LEP person may request an interpreter.
-This signage will be displayed near the information counter and public areas of the courthouse.
+- Determining the Need for an Interpreter in the Courtroom The Pima County Consolidated Justice Court may determine whether an LEP court customer needs an interpreter for a court hearing in various ways.

 This plan was developed to ensure equal access to court services for persons with limited English proficiency and persons who are deaf or hard of hearing.
 Individuals who are deaf or hard of hearing are covered under the Americans with Disabilities Act (ADA) rather than Title VI of the Civil Rights Act, and therefore will not be addressed in this plan.

-It is the responsibility of the private attorney, Public Defender or County Attorney to provide qualified interpretation and translation services for witness interviews, pre-trial transcriptions and translations and attorney/client communications during non court events.
+It is the responsibility of the private attorney, Public Defender or County Attorney to provide qualified interpretation and translation services for witness interviews, pre-trial transcriptions and translations and attorney/client communications during out of court proceedings.